BYUCS452F2020/coup/db-schema.md

 Player.num_coins - the number of coins a player has at his/her disposal

-Game.turn - how many complete turns have elapsed (1 turn = each player goes once)
+Game.turn - which player has the current turn

 Deck.num_assassins - the number of assassins left in the deck